Vasily Tatishchev

+Tatishchev often did not cite his sources, which required later critical historians to find out where he got his information from.
+After several sources were discovered, the texts of Tatishchev which remained unaccounted for (such as the alleged Ioachim Chronicle, which has never been found) became known as "Tatishchev information" (Татищевские известия), which is not to be trusted until it is supported by another extant source.

 Life

-A male-line descendant of the 9th-century prince Rurik, Tatischev was born near Pskov on 19 April 1686.
-Having graduated from the Artillery and Engineering school in Moscow, he took part in the 1700-1721 Great Northern War with Sweden.
+Tatishchev was born near Pskov on 19 April 1686.
+The young Tatishchev was homeschooled, being taught German and Polish.
+As an adult, he also studied some French and Latin, though he never mastered these two language very well.
+Having graduated from the Artillery and Engineering school in Moscow, he took part in the 1700–1721 Great Northern War with Sweden.
 In the service of Peter the Great he gained a prominent post in the Foreign Office, which he used to oppose the policies of the Supreme Privy Council and support Anna's ascension to the Russian throne in 1730.

 He was entrusted by Anna with a lucrative office of the management of Ural factories.
 At that post he founded the cities of Perm and Yekaterinburg, which have since grown into the veritable capitals of the Urals.
 A monument to him was opened in Perm in 2003.
 During the Bashkir War of 1735-40 he was in command of Siberian operations from the winter of 1736-37 and head of the whole operation from the spring of 1737.
 He was removed from command after March 1739, nominally on charges of corruption, but mainly because he had made too many enemies.
-Tatischev finished his official career as a governor of Astrakhan (1741–44).
+Tatishchev finished his official career as a governor of Astrakhan (1741–44).
 He died at the Boldino estate near Moscow on 15 July 1750.